 - go over meal plan for the following day

 TAKE A FEW MINUTES FOR YOURSELF

 I know, it sounds crazy.
 And sometimes it may actually seem impossible!
-I have seven children and two home businesses, so I understand.
+I have eight children (one with leukemia) and two home businesses, so I understand.
 Sometimes I am just too tired to even think about taking time for myself.
 But, I have learned that making myself a priority, even for ten minutes a day, makes a huge difference in how I start my mornings.